flueke/mvme/doc/sphinx/source/analysis.rst

 The Export Sink has a variable number of data input arrays that will be written to disk.
 Additionally a single value condition input can be used to pre-filter
 data: output data will only be generated if the condition input is *valid*.

+..
+TODO: - describe the dependencies of the code and how to build the c++ stuff
+..         including that the cmakelists uses ROOTSYS to find ROOT
+..       - note that this if offline only and mention why it's done this way (ROOT linkage stuff)

+..
+TODO: add RateMonitor Sink

 Loading an Analysis / Importing Objects